 The city has faced its share of political challenges, including housing shortages (exacerbated by the rise of Airbnb), rising homelessness, the 2015 refugee crisis, the failure of the Autolib car hire scheme and the botched rollout of the second generation of Vélib bikes.
 On the other hand, its high profile achievements include the pedestrianisation of the right bank of the Seine, an ambitious (if only partially realised) “plan vélo” to take space away from cars to give to cyclists and a ban on the most polluting vehicles; significant transport developments, including the beginning of the Grand Paris Express, doubling the length of the metro network; and the implementation of the Budget Participatif, an initiative to let local residents choose each year how 5% of the city’s budget will be spent.

 For my part, I’ve got married, bought a flat, had several job changes, and spent a year away living in Burgundy.
-I’ve learnt to code, got a gorgeous cat, and applied for French citizenship.
+I’ve learned to code, got a gorgeous cat, and applied for French citizenship.
 And as I’ve discovered more and more about the beautiful city I now call home, I’ve grown to love it all the more.
 Starting this blog has helped me to further develop my appreciation of the place, honing my senses such that I notice things I never would have spotted before, from street furniture to wall plaques to curious signs.

 As well as being a beautiful city with a rich history, a varied streetscape and a wealth of delicious food from around the world, it’s also been my home for most of these six years.
 I love it like I love my family.
 It’s not perfect – it’s expensive, polluted, often dirty and chaotic – but it’s beautiful, it’s given me so much, and it’s mine.